 If you start sending hundreds of cold emails from day one, you will be flagged as a spammer and all your future emails will land in SPAM folders.

 That’s why you need to warm up your email domain by sending very few, maybe just 5-10 emails per day in the beginning.
 Then slowly increase it to tens of emails, all the while ensuring you have high sender reputation.
-Eventually you can even scale it up to a few hundred cold emails per day, ensuring that it does not hurt the deliverability of your emails.
+Eventually you can even scale it up to a few hundred cold emails per day.
+You should also check email deliverability during this period to ensure it is safe to increase the daily email volume.

 Ideally, it takes 8-12 weeks to accomplish maximum deliverability.
 Maintaining smaller email volume and higher engagement during the warm up period, will enable faster warm up of the email domain.
 The warm up process can take longer, if you don’t have sufficient engagement (inflow, outflow, replies to your emails) during the warm period.